yansteimle/virtual-gallery-chatbot/README.md

 ## Training the Chatbot

 Note that the custom action server is not used during training.
-Note also that the chatbot has already been trained and that the trained model is found in the `gallery-assistant/models` directory.

 To train the chatbot, one proceeds as follows: